When did you start working at the i.d.e.a. Museum and what is your role here?

 Share some of your responsibilities in your role.

 I‘m responsible for helping build relationships for long-term sustainability, connecting supporters and partners in ways that are valuable, meaningful and resonate with them, while supporting the goals of the museum.
-With the executive director and board of directors, we plan, develop, coordinate all philanthropic and fundraising opportunities, including support of annual event, grants, sponsorships, annual and major gifts.
+With the executive director and foundation, we plan, develop, coordinate all philanthropic and fundraising opportunities, including support of annual event, grants, sponsorships, annual and major gifts.